BagindaLux/baileys/README.md

   <a href="https://www.npmjs.com/package/naruyaizumi"><img src="[https://img.shields.io/badge/luxsence-v25.0.0-blue]" ></a>
 </p>

-Hi my name is LuxSence, I learn javascript, I want to know about javascript, nice to meet you (inggris bgt jir) moon maap simple bget😁

 ## Ingformasi
+Hi my name is LuxSence, I learn javascript, I want to know about javascript, nice to meet youu..

+If you have any text/what you want to write on this website, just send it to Dev, so Dev can write what you recommend.
+Thanks⚡

+(inggris bgt jir)

+moon maap simple bget😁

+## Detail

 mon maap klo simple jelek burik kaya epep gini yaa soalnya nyoba² coy gabut😁